gruntwork-io/fetch/README.md

 # fetch

-fetch makes it easy to download files, folders, or release assets from a specific git commit, branch, or tag of a public or private GitHub repo.
+fetch makes it easy to download files, folders, or release assets from a specific commit, branch, or tag of a public or private GitHub repo.

 #### Quick examples